Case Study 1

 Strength Strong Academic Background.
 Multiple activities

-Weakness Activities aren’t strong at all, most were chosen by mother for Rajesh.
+Weakness Activities aren’t strong at all; most were chosen by the mother for Rajesh.

 Major selection Wanted to take computer science, but we convinced him to take biomedical engineering